Adaptive analysis-aware defeaturing: the case of Neumann boundary conditions: Introduction

 In the remaining part of this article, the symbol $\lesssim$ will be used to mean any inequality which is independent of the size of the features, of the mesh size $h$, and of the number of hierarchical levels (see Section \ref{ss:hbs}).
-However, those inequalities may depend on the shape of the features and of the mesh elements.
+However, those inequalities may depend on the dimension $n$, on the problem data (geometry, boundary conditions and functional data), on the degree (and regularity) of the discretization method, and on the shape of the features and of the mesh elements.
 Moreover, we will write A $\simeq B$ whenever $A \lesssim B$ and $B \lesssim A$.